SynBYSS

 The 1st International SynBYSS Conference will be held at the University of Hawaiʻi at Mānoa, December 9-12, 2024.

 The conference will focus on what the future holds for synthetic biology as embodied by these young practitioners.
 The primary objective of the conference is to foster a more interactive, inclusive, sustainable, and collaborative community.
 Talks will be given primarily by young researchers with a few pioneer keynote speakers, mimicking the format of the online series.
-The conference will also include discussion panels and networking events to actively promote collaborations between researchers at different career stages, thus facilitating the generation of an effective combination of new ideas and expertise.
+The conference will also include discussion panels and networking events to actively promote collaborations between researchers at different career stages, thus facilitating an effective combination of new ideas and expertise.

 We envision the International SynBYSS Conference to be a biennial event, held in different areas of the world, to emphasize the importance of global participation.
 To ensure we reach this younger audience, funding would enable us to offset registration fees and travel costs for as many young synthetic biologists as possible.